rackerlabs/rackspace-how-to/content/cloud-servers/supported-operating-systems.md

 -   CoreOS*
 -   Debian
 -   Fedora*
--   Red Hat Enterprise Linux
+-   Red Hat Enterprise Linux (OnMetal Servers only)
 -   Ubuntu
 -   Vyatta
 -   Windows Server 2008 R2
 -   Windows Server 2012 R2
+-   Windows Server 2016 (OnMetal Servers only)

 Any OS that is marked as EOL (end-of-life) by its distributor is not supported by Rackspace.